Cree: Language

 The Cree language (also known in the most broad classification as Cree-Montagnais, Cree-Montagnais-Naskapi, to show the groups included within it) is the name for a group of closely related Algonquian languages, the mother tongue (i.e. language first learned and still understood) of approximately 96,000 people, and the language most often spoken at home of about 65,000 people across Canada, from the Northwest Territories to Labrador.
-It is the most widely spoken aboriginal language in Canada.
-The only region where Cree has official status is in the Northwest Territories, together with eight other aboriginal languages.
+It is the most widely spoken Indigenous language in Canada.
+The only region where Cree has official status is in the Northwest Territories, together with eight other aboriginal languages, French and English.

-The two major groups: Nehiyaw and Innu, speak a mutually intelligible Cree dialect continuum, which can be divided by many criteria.
+The two major groups, nehiyaw and Innu, speak a mutually intelligible Cree dialect continuum, which can be divided by many criteria.
 In a dialect continuum, "It is not so much a language, as a chain of dialects, where speakers from one community can very easily understand their neighbours, but a Plains Cree speaker from Alberta would find a Quebec Cree speaker difficult to speak to without practice."

 One major division between the groups is that the Eastern group palatalizes the sound /k/ to either /ts/ (c) or to /tʃ/ (č) when it precedes front vowels.
 There is also a major difference in grammatical vocabulary (particles) between the groups.
 Within both groups, another set of variations has arisen around the pronunciation of the Proto-Algonquian phoneme *l, which can be realized as /l/, /r/, /y/, /n/, or /ð/ (th) by different groups.
 Yet in other dialects, the distinction between /eː/ (ē) and /iː/ (ī) has been lost, merging to the latter.
 In more western dialects, the distinction between /s/ and /ʃ/ (š) has been lost, both merging to the former.
 "Cree is a not a typologically harmonic language.
 Cree has both prefixes and suffixes, both prepositions and postpositions, and both prenominal and postnominal modifiers (e.g. demonstratives can appear in both positions)."

-Golla counts Cree dialects as eight of 55 North American languages that have more than 1,000 speakers and which are being actively acquired by children.
+Victor Golla, an American linguist, counts Cree dialects as eight of 55 North American languages that have more than 1,000 speakers and which are being actively acquired by children.